Ylianst/HTCommander/README.md

 ### Credits

-This tool is based on the decoding work done by [Kyle Husmann](https://github.com/khusmann) and his BenLink project which decoded the Bluetooth commands for these radios.
+This tool is based on the decoding work done by Kyle Husmann, KC3SLD and this [BenLink](https://github.com/khusmann/benlink) project which decoded the Bluetooth commands for these radios.
 Also [APRS-Parser](https://github.com/k0qed/aprs-parser) by Lee, K0QED.